Buffalo International Film Festival

 The Buffalo International Film Festival was founded in 2006, and takes place in October of each year in Buffalo, New York.
 It is also known as the Buffalo Film Festival.

 History

 The film festival became a 501c3 not-for-profit charity in January 2005.

 In 2007 it was responsible for the discovery of the Vitascope Theater, part of Edisonia Hall, the first purpose-built movie theater in the world which opened in 1896.
 The festival now sponsors a yearly event celebrating the creation of the Movie Theater in Buffalo.

 It also made Buffalo the first city in the world to declare UNESCO World Day for Audio-Visual Heritage.

 In 2013 the BIFF hosted a meet and greet book signing with children's author Keith White Jr. for the screenings of Magic Camp and Dear Mr. Watterson.
 White was again present at the 2014 BIFF.

 Board

+Current board members include: Tammy McGovern (Chair), Paige Sarlin (Vice Chair), Keith Poplawski (Secretary), Meg Knowles (Treasurer), Michael Faust (Member), LeRoi Johnson (Member), Annette Daniels Taylor (Member), and Renee Russell (Emeritus), Renée M. Saracki (Emeritus).

-The board of Advisors includes: Tom Fontana, Lauren Belfer, Lawrence Block, A.R.
+Previous board advisors have included: Tom Fontana, Lauren Belfer, Lawrence Block, A.R.
 Gurney, Nancy Kress, Herbert Hauptman, Jim Steranko, Howard Bloom, Edward Summer, Lloyd Kaufman, David Shire, Mort Walker, Bill Prady and others.

+Staff

+Staff members include: Anna Scime (Executive Director), John J. Fink (Artistic Director), Ana Grujić (Marketing + Outreach Coordinator), Myari Ware (Platform Strategist), Elizabeth Dunning (ASI Springboard Fellow).